Clan Rising

 Samuel Richardson, printer and novelist

-The Derbyshire joiner's son who came to London at thirteen as a printer's apprentice, set up his own printing house off Fleet Street, wrote *Pamela* (1740) and *Clarissa* (1748) in his fifties, and produced in the two novels the foundational works of the modern English psychological novel in the form of letters.
+The Derbyshire joiner's son who came to London as a printer's apprentice, ran his own press off Fleet Street, and in his fifties wrote Pamela and Clarissa, the foundational works of the modern English psychological novel.

-Samuel Richardson was born at Mackworth in Derbyshire on 19 August 1689, third of nine children of Samuel Richardson the elder, a joiner of Mackworth, and Elizabeth (surname Whilbye, possibly).
-The family moved to London in or about 1700 on Samuel the elder's pursuit of better trade-work prospects; the boy was schooled briefly at Christ's Hospital in the City and was apprenticed at thirteen, on 1 July 1706, to the printer John Wilde at the Stationer's Hall premises on the south side of St Paul's Churchyard, on a standard seven-year indenture.
-The apprenticeship was the foundational training of his career.
-He served the seven years to 1713 under Wilde and a further two as a journeyman in Wilde's shop, was admitted as a freeman of the Stationers' Company in 1715 at the age of twenty-five, married Wilde's daughter Martha in 1721, and on Wilde's death in 1722 took over the management of the printing house in his own name on a mortgage of the equipment.
+Samuel Richardson was born at Mackworth in Derbyshire on 19 August 1689, third of nine children of a joiner.
+The family moved to London about 1700; the boy was apprenticed at thirteen to the printer John Wilde, served his seven years, was admitted a freeman of the Stationers' Company in 1715, and on Wilde's death in 1722 took over the printing house in his own name.

-*The History of Sir Charles Grandison* (1753-54), the third and last of the novels, sealed the trio.
-He continued running the printing house at Salisbury Square through the 1750s and ran a circle of mostly-women correspondents (Hester Mulso, Sarah Fielding, Lady Bradshaigh, Catherine Talbot) on the long working letters that have become, in subsequent editions, the standard apparatus of his biographical paragraph.
-The marriage to Martha had produced six children, of whom only one survived to adulthood; he married Elizabeth Leake at his second marriage in 1733 (Martha had died of post-childbed complications in 1731) and the second marriage produced six daughters of whom four survived him.
-He died of an apoplectic stroke at the country house he had bought at Parsons Green, Fulham, on 4 July 1761, seventy-one years old, and is buried in the small parish church of St Bride's, Fleet Street, two hundred yards from the press he had run for thirty-nine years.
-The Richardson name in its English-side catalogue is the patronymic of Richard, the Norman royal name of three medieval English kings compressed into the standard *-son* northern English genitive; he carried it from a Derbyshire joiner's family into the foundation of the English novel form alongside Henry Fielding and Daniel Defoe.
+The History of Sir Charles Grandison (1753 and 1754) sealed the trio.
+He continued running the press through the 1750s, was Master of the Stationers' Company in 1754, and kept up a long circle of literary correspondents.
+He died at Parsons Green, Fulham, on 4 July 1761, seventy-one years old, and is buried at St Bride's, Fleet Street, two hundred yards from the press he had run for thirty-nine years.
+The Richardson name, the patronymic of Richard compressed into the northern genitive, he carried from a Derbyshire joiner's family into the foundation of the English novel alongside Henry Fielding and Daniel Defoe.

 Achievements